|Where it is|

 At least until the 700s, the Fortress underwent much renovation and reinforcement also on behalf of the Marciana Town Council.

-One reason might be the differences in opinion between the prince and the community when they had to go from a government lead by the "signoria" to one lead by a prince, so this probably made them think it was better to have the structure built outside the town where it would be easier for the prince to keep an eye on and rule his subjects.
+One reason might be the differences in opinion between the prince and the community when they had to go from a government lead by the "signoria" to one lead by a prince, so this probably made them think it was better to have the structure built outside the town where it would be easier for the prince to keep an eye on and rule over his subjects.
 Whereas before the lord's power came directly from his citizens, from the 500s onwards it could only be granted either by the emperor or the Pope, so society slowly became less democratic and more elite and exclusive, which meant of course that the relationship between the lord and his subjects changed drastically.

 The Fortress has a square base with a rampart at each corner.